-In accordance with the Juvenile Code of the State of Kansas, Wyandotte County operates a detention center which is functional (24) hours a day, 365 days a year, in order to provide a temporary secure facility for youth who are under the jurisdiction of the Court and whose alleged behavior or circumstances constitute a danger to themselves or to the community.
+By the Juvenile Code of the State of Kansas, Wyandotte County operates a functional detention center 24 hours a day, 365 days a year, to provide a temporary secure facility for youth who are under the jurisdiction of the Court and whose alleged behavior or circumstances constitute a danger to themselves or the community.
 They are detained pending action of the Court.

-- Provide for the juveniles’ basic needs, such as shelter, food, clothing, medical care and basic hygiene needs.
+- Provide for the juveniles’ basic needs, such as shelter, food, clothing, medical care, and basic hygiene.

-- Prevent the abridgement of the juveniles’ legal rights during their detainment at the Detention Center.
+- Prevent the abridgment of the juveniles’ legal rights during their detainment at the Detention Center.

 - House assigned juveniles in a safe, human environment, maintaining the level of security necessary to prevent escape and assure that the juveniles are free of fear from assault or intimidation by staff or other juveniles.

 Juvenile detention may provide a child in trouble with the first realization that there are serious consequences to his or her behavior.
-The Juvenile Detention Center, may by law, assumes temporary custody of a child at a time of crisis in his or her life.
-Decisions to place a child in detention are made by either a law enforcement officer, or the court, for the purpose of protecting society, protecting the child, or both.
+The Juvenile Detention Center may, by law, assume temporary custody of a child during a crisis in his or her life.
+Decisions to place a child in detention are made by either a law enforcement officer or the court for the purpose of protecting society, protecting the child, or both.

 This brief experience with detention staff may determine a child’s future attitudes toward society and authority.
-In short, the detention process itself can have an effect on a juvenile’s propensity for crime.
-Obviously, there are tremendous benefits to be gained by making the detention experience a positive one.
+In short, the detention process can affect a juvenile’s propensity for crime.
+Obviously, there are tremendous benefits to be gained by making the detention experience positive.

-During the period of detention, the detention staff, and the court services officer (C.S.O.), working together, assist and support your child in adapting to the detention experience.
-Youth are encouraged to exercise self-control and accept responsibility for their own actions while at the Juvenile Detention Center.
+During the period of detention, the detention staff, and the court services officer (CSO), working together, assist and support your child in adapting to the detention experience.
+Youth are encouraged to exercise self-control and accept responsibility for their actions while at the Juvenile Detention Center.

-Detention is not considered a punishment by some youth detained at the center.
-It is a temporary restriction on a youth’s movements and independent decision making.
+Detention is not considered a punishment by some youths detained at the center.
+It temporarily restricts a youth’s movements and independent decision-making.
 If your child feels that this restriction is a punishment, then it is, as far as he or she is concerned.
-It is not punishment if he or she accepts detention as a relief from the pressures of family, school, and community living.
+It is not punishment if he or she accepts detention to relieve the pressures of family, school, and community living.